 Jacque is survived by her husband, James Douglas Owens, Sr. of Wills Point and her daughter, Julie & Gary Myers and her grandchildren, Jennifer Noel, Jacob Wyatt & Joshua Colt Myers of Wills Point, Steven and Heidi Owens of Germany and their children, Steve, Melanie, Mark & Kevin and their spouses & children, and her cousin, Glorianna Jonas and her children and grandchildren.

-To send flowers to Jacque's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacque Lee Owens, please visit our floral store.